-- Section 12.1 ACCIDENTAL DISCHARGE.
-Any person found to be responsible for accidentally allowing a deleterious discharge into the public system which causes damage to the wastewater treatment facility, or incidents of unreported industrial discharges to the system shall be subject to Section 12.5. - Section 12.2 LIABILITY TO DISTRICT FOR LOSSES.
-Any person violating any provision of this Ordinance shall, in addition to any penalty or fine which may be assessed against him, become liable to the District for any expense, loss or damage occasioned by reason of such violation which the District may suffer as a result thereof. - Section 12.3 VANDALISM AND NEGLIGENCE.
+- Section 14.1 ACCIDENTAL DISCHARGE.
+Any person found to be responsible for accidentally allowing a deleterious discharge into the public system which causes damage to the wastewater treatment facility, or incidents of unreported industrial discharges to the system shall be subject to Section 14.5. - Section 14.2 LIABILITY TO DISTRICT FOR LOSSES.
+Any person violating any provision of this Ordinance shall, in addition to any penalty or fine which may be assessed against him, become liable to the District for any expense, loss or damage occasioned by reason of such violation which the District may suffer as a result thereof. - Section 14.3 VANDALISM AND NEGLIGENCE.
 No person shall maliciously, willfully, or negligently break, damage, destroy, uncover, bury, deface, or tamper with any structure, appurtenance or equipment which is part of the public system.
-Failure to notify the District in the event of accidental damage to any District property as defined above may result in fines authorized herein and established in separate resolution. - Section 12.4 INJUNCTION.
-The District may seek an injunction against any person violating any provision of this Ordinance. - Section 12,5 FINES & PENALTIES FOR VIOLATION.
+Failure to notify the District in the event of accidental damage to any District property as defined above may result in fines authorized herein and established in separate resolution. - Section 14.4 INJUNCTION.
+The District may seek an injunction against any person violating any provision of this Ordinance. - Section 14.5 FINES & PENALTIES FOR VIOLATION.
 The District may seek a fine or imprisonment, or both, against any person violating any provision of this Ordinance.
 The amount of a fine will be determined by the damage and liability that has been or potentially might be incurred by the District.
-The District's schedule for fines and penalties for Minor and Major infractions is authorized by this Ordinance and set forth in a separate resolution.
+The District's schedule for fines and penalties for Minor and Major infractions is authorized herein and established in separate resolution. - Section 14.6 SEVERABILITY.
+If any provision of this ordinance is held to be invalid, such invalidity shall not effect other provisions which can be given effect without the invalid provision.
+To this end provisions of this ordinance are to be severable.

-ARTICLE 13 APPEALS
+ARTICLE 15 APPEALS

-Section 13.1 REQUEST FOR APPEAL.
+Section 15.1 REQUEST FOR APPEAL.
 If the Board or General Manager denies a connection permit application, the applicant may file a written request for reconsideration with the District within thirty (30) days after having been informed of the Board's decision to deny.
 The written request for appeal must include the reasons supporting the applicants request for reconsideration.
 The applicant may request to appear before the Board.
 The Board shall issue its final decision within sixty (60) days after receiving the request for reconsideration.

-ARTICLE 14 VALIDITY
+ARTICLE 16 VALIDITY

-- Section 14.1 SUPERSEDING PREVIOUS ORDINANCES.
-This Ordinance governing the public system shall supersede Ordinance 96-1001 of the District. - Section 14.2 INVALIDATION CLAUSE.
-Invalidity of any section, clause, sentence or provision in the Ordinance shall not affect the validity of any other section, clause, sentence or provision of this Ordinance which can be given effect without such invalid part or parts. - Section 14.3 AMENDMENT.
+- Section 16.1 SUPERSEDING PREVIOUS ORDINANCES.
+This Ordinance governing the public system shall supersede Ordinance 96-1001 of the District. - Section 16.2 INVALIDATION CLAUSE.
+Invalidity of any section, clause, sentence or provision in the Ordinance shall not affect the validity of any other section, clause, sentence or provision of this Ordinance which can be given effect without such invalid part or parts. - Section 16.3 AMENDMENT.
 The District, through its duly authorized officers, reserves the right to amend this Ordinance in part or in whole whenever it may deem necessary.

-ARTICLE 15 EFFECTIVE DATE
+ARTICLE 17 EFFECTIVE DATE

-Section 15.1 DATE OF EFFECT.
+Section 17.1 DATE OF EFFECT.
 This Ordinance shall become effective on the date that the Board adopts the Ordinance.